Priestdaddy

 Priestdaddy is a memoir by American poet Patricia Lockwood.
 It was named one of the 10 best books of 2017 by The New York Times and was awarded the 2018 Thurber Prize for American Humor.
-In 2019, the New York Times included the book on its list "The 50 Best Memoirs of the Past 50 Years," and The Guardian named it one of the 100 best books of the 21st century.
+In 2019, The New York Times included the book on its list "The 50 Best Memoirs of the Past 50 Years," and The Guardian named it one of the 100 best books of the 21st century.

 Development and publication history

 Lockwood began writing the book shortly after she and her husband, owing to financial difficulty and illness, moved back to live with her parents in her father's rectory.
-The 352-page memoir was published May 2, 2017 by the Riverhead imprint of Penguin Random House.
+The 352-page memoir was published May 2, 2017 by the Riverhead Books imprint of Penguin Random House.
 In July 2017, Imagine Entertainment announced it had optioned Priestdaddy for development as a limited TV series.

 Content and style

 In Priestdaddy, Lockwood recounts her upbringing as the daughter of a married Lutheran minister who converted to Catholicism, becoming one of the few married Catholic priests.
 The book chronicles her return as an adult to live in her father's rectory and deals with issues of family, belief, belonging, and adulthood.
-Writing in The Chicago Tribune, Kathleen Rooney described Priestdaddy as "an unsparing yet ultimately affectionate portrait of faith and family."
+Writing in Chicago Tribune, Kathleen Rooney described Priestdaddy as "an unsparing yet ultimately affectionate portrait of faith and family."
 The Guardian called it a "dazzling comic memoir."